Skill-Based Mixture-of-Experts: Adaptive Routing for Heterogeneous Reasoning via Inferred Skills: Methodology

 Intuitively, suppose $M_1$ has scores of $+3$, $+5$, and $-2$ for algebra, calculus, and geometry, respectively, which are needed for a given sample; its total score for this sample would be $3 + 5 - 2 = 6$.
 Calculating this score for all models yields a distribution of model strengths for the given sample, e.g., \{$M_1$: 6, $M_2$: 3, ..., $M_n$: -10\}, which is the ranking of \emph{how suitable a model is for a sample}.

-To account for each model’s overall strength in a task, i.e., \emph{global competency}, we compute each model's total score across all keywords in their profile, and normalize it by the total sum of all agents' scores.
-We denote this global strength as $\gamma_i$, representing a model’s overall task performance relative to others.
+We also take into account each model’s overall strength in a task, i.e., \emph{global competency}.
+This is easily obtained by summing a model's score across all keywords in its profile, and normalizing it by the total sum of all models' scores.
+We denote this global strength as $\gamma_i$, representing a model’s overall task performance \textit{relative to others}.
 Finally, the expert selection is performed by sampling from the product of the local suitability score, $\mathcal{S}(M_i, q)$ (from a model rank distribution $\mathcal{D}_q$) and the global competency $\gamma_i$.
 That is, the relevance score of a model $M_i$ for a test sample $q$ is: $w^{(i)}_q = \gamma_i\mathcal{S}(M_i, q)$.
-We apply a softmax function with the temperature set to $0.5$ to this distribution $\{w^{(i)}_q\}_{i=1}^n$, and then sample $k$ experts for each problem, i.e.,
+We apply a softmax function with the temperature set to $0.5$ to this distribution $\{w^{(i)}_q\}_{i=1}^n$, and then sample $k$ experts with replacement for each problem, i.e.,

 To enhance efficiency, we trim low-frequency experts, i.e., those who appear in fewer than $5\%$ of test cases.
 For example, given a test set with 100 samples, where 3 experts are recruited per sample (totaling 300 selections), any expert appearing fewer than $300\times5\%=6$ times is discarded and resampled from the remaining higher-frequency experts.
 To visualize this, we provide the expert distribution before and after trimming in \cref{fig:model_distribution}.